 Registering during Early Years

 By focusing on nurseries, many Local Authorities are able to promote the benefits of library membership to parents and link the ECALM project to other reading initiatives such as Bookbug.

 Registering at Primary School

 Using this method Local Authorities are able to target school groups and clubs as well as scheduled library visits.
 Allowing school children to have direct experience of the library also encourages active membership.

-The Every Child A Library Member project is widely supported throughout Scotland’s library community.
-In many instances partnership working is leading to the removal of unnecessary paperwork and the direct promotion of library services within communities.
+In many instances partnership working has lead to the removal of unnecessary paperwork and the direct promotion of library services within communities.
 This in turn is helping to break down barriers to library membership and encourage active participation amongst children and families.

-You can learn more about the potential benefits of the ECALM project by reading the ECALM Evaluative Review which looked at the methodologies and recommendations made during the 2016 ECALM pilot project.
+You can learn more about the ECALM pilot project by reading the ECALM Evaluative Review which looked at both the methodologies and recommendations made.